konsulting/porter/README.md

 ## Installation

  - Install [Docker](https://www.docker.com/community-edition)
  - Set up routing.
-Use `/etc/hosts` or optionally install DMSmasq (or similar) to handle directing traffic to the Porter services.
+Use `/etc/hosts` or optionally install DNSmasq (or similar) to handle directing traffic to the Porter services.

    We are currently using the DNSmasq setup from Valet - but wish to offer an automated setup for each OS.